Birth Parent National Network (BPNN)

 Alliance Resiliency Project

-Many families across our nation struggled – and are still struggling – because of the evolving impact of the COVID-19 pandemic.
-To support parents during this national crisis, the Children’s Trust Fund Alliance developed the Alliance Resiliency Project.
-We are partnering with Casey Family Programs to provide a trusted and supportive resource to almost 400 parents who are members of the Birth Parent National Network (BPNN), the Birth Parent Advisory Committee (BPAC) and the Birth and Foster Parent Partnership (BFPP).
+The Children’s Trust Fund Alliance developed the Alliance Resiliency Project to support parents during the COVID- 19 national crisis.
+We partnered with Casey Family Programs to provide a trusted and supportive resource to almost 400 parents who are members of the Birth Parent National Network (BPNN), the Birth Parent Advisory Committee (BPAC) and the Birth and Foster Parent Partnership (BFPP).

-Although the Alliance Resiliency Project grant period ended June 30, 2021, the Alliance is continuing to hold Caring Conversations every Monday at Noon CT for parents to share with each other how they are getting through this time of COVID, what supports they need and what creative ways they have found to make the most of this trying situation.
-Register HERE to participate in the next Caring Conversation.
+Although the Alliance Resiliency Project grant period ended June 30, 2021, the Alliance is continuing to hold Caring Conversations every Monday at Noon CT for parents to share and network with one another.

 Alliance Resiliency Project Report

 The Alliance compiled a full report on the project when the grant period ended June 30, 2021.
-The report – Alliance Resiliency Project: A Model for Flexible Funding to Support Families – contains lessons learned and was featured during the Alliance presentation at the PCAA virtual conference in August.
+The report – Alliance Resiliency Project: A Model for Flexible Funding to Support Families – contains lessons learned and has become a resource as states and organizations work to build a supportive approach for families they are partnering with.

 Parents Talk About the Alliance Resiliency Project

 Children’s Trust Fund Alliance staff asked three parents to share what the Alliance Resiliency Project meant to them.
-Clips from the interviews were featured in the Alliance’s presentation at the Prevent Child Abuse America virtual conference in August.
+Clips from the interviews have been featured in presentations at multiple conferences and events.

 Terecca DeFehr and Tiffany Csonka are regular participants in the Caring Conversations.
 Both were connected with a TouchPoint Parent for concrete and emotional support.
 Tecoria Jones is a TouchPoint Parent and shares how she grew in that role and also discusses the full project and the Caring Conversations in which she was a regular participant.